Symmetry in Black

 Symmetry in Black is the tenth studio album by the American sludge metal band Crowbar.
-It was released on May 26, 2014 in Europe via Century Media Records and on May 27, 2014 in North America via eOne Music.
+It was released on May 26, 2014 in Europe through Century Media Records and on May 27, 2014 in North America through eOne Music.
 This was the only album to feature bassist Jeff Golden, who was fired from the band in 2016.

 Track listing

+All lyrics written by Kirk Windstein unless noted; all music by Kirk Windstein and Matt Brunson unless noted.